Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-generic-http.md

 ## Overview

 This page describes the [generic_http](../communication-profiles/generic-http-template.md) and [generic_https](../communication-profiles/generic-https-template.md) service interface of translationBridge, which enables to find providers whose service operation is accessible by the requester via a translation bridge using the currently available translators.
-The service also allows to build or abort such bridges. o enable other systems to use, to consume it, this service needs to be offered through the ServiceRegistry.
+The service also allows to build or abort such bridges.
+To enable other systems to use, to consume it, this service needs to be offered through the ServiceRegistry.

 Hereby the **Interface Design Description** (IDD) is provided to the [translationBridge – Service Description](../../assets/sd/5_1_0/translation-bridge_sd.pdf).
 For further details about how this service is meant to be used, please consult that document.